 GETTING TO BENAMAHOMA BY BUS

-There is a modest bus service, Monday to Friday only, Line 727 run by Los Amarillos on the route from El Bosque to Grazalema.
-Just two buses a day in each direction.
-Calling at Benamojama enroute for El Bosque at 06.50 and 15.20 and enroute for Grazalema at 05.55 and 19.25.
+There is a modest bus service, Monday to Friday run by Damas on the route from El Bosque to Grazalema.
+Just one buses a day in each direction.
 Check the timetable here.

 The large modern municipal swimming pool is popular in the summer months, it is found 1km from the town next to the Camping Los Linares. just passed the Nacimiento.
 It has a café snack bar.

 Benamahoma does not have any hotels, however the neighbouring towns of Grazalema and El Bosque do.

 It does have a number of reasonable village houses for rental, including some grand luxury villas that can accommodate large groups.

 There are a number of walks in the vicinity of the village.

 On good Frifay of Semana Santa the Christ and the Virgin of Dolores leave the church.
 On resurrection Sunday the Sacred heart of Jesus does.
 On this Sunday a small bull on a chord runs through the village.

 The village romeria, in honour of its patron saint San Antonio, takes place on the first Sunday of June, with the fiesta the following Friday.
 Corpus Christi is also celebrated.